microsoft/vscode-docs/docs/java/java-tomcat-jetty.md

 ## Tomcat

-With the [Tomcat](https://marketplace.visualstudio.com/items?itemName=adashen.vscode-tomcat) extension, you can manage all your local Tomcat servers within the editor and easily debug and run your war package on Tomcat and link Tomcat into workspace.
+With the [Tomcat](https://marketplace.visualstudio.com/items?itemName=adashen.vscode-tomcat) extension, you can manage all your local Tomcat servers within the editor and easily debug and run your `war` package on Tomcat and link Tomcat into your workspace.

 ![Tomcat](images/java-tomcat-jetty/tomcat.gif)

-You can also create new Tomcat server from explorer using the `Add` button and run war package on it.
+You can also create a new Tomcat server from the explorer using the **Add** button and run a `war` package on it.
 You can also create the server during the deployment.

 ![Create Server](images/java-tomcat-jetty/tomcat-create-server.gif)